Advertisement

 As stated earlier, car manufacturers always have the best time to check your oil level using a dipstick.

-While some ask users to read the dipstick when the engine is still hot, other requires that the engine be cool to get an accurate result.
+While some ask users to read the dipstick when the engine is still hot, others require that the engine be cool to get an accurate result.

-Although, it’s generally required to allow your car to cool so that oil can settle down and give accurate readings.
+It’s generally required to allow your car to cool so that the oil can settle down and give accurate readings.

 2. Make sure you’re parked on a smooth road surface

 The position of your car plays a vital role in how oil will be positioned in your engine.
-Do well to park on the levelled ground to help you get the best result on your dipstick.
+Do well in parking on level ground to get the best result on your dipstick.

 Slant or bent road surfaces will likely produce incorrect measurements and readings.